What the Roys Report DIDN'T Report

 - Absolutely not.

-- As a seasoned entrepreneur, Joe Johnson has faced a few business failures and lawsuits — largely a function of scale, not misconduct.
+- As a seasoned entrepreneur, Joe Johnson has faced a few business failures and lawsuits—factored by the sheer scale of his career, not misconduct.

-- He shares his failures openly, holds a 96 percent employee approval rating on Glassdoor, and enjoys broad trust from both customers and employees.
+- He shares his failures openly, holds a 96% employee approval rating on Glassdoor (elite among CEOs), and enjoys broad trust from both his customers and employees.

-- With 19,935 decisions for Christ in a year, strong ratings, and lives changed nationwide, Life Surge’s story is one of radical impact, bold innovation, and transparency — rooted in faith, driven by results.
+- With 19,935 decisions for Christ in a year, stellar ratings, and lives changed nationwide, Life Surge’s story is one of radical impact, bold innovation, and unshakable transparency—rooted in faith, driven by results.

 The Roys Report Interview with Life Surge Founder, Joe Johnson, and Life Surge President, Shawn Marcell